Rishh2005/DSA-And-Python-Based-Project/README.md

 ## Contributing
 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to fork this repository and create a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
-If you have any queries or need assistance, feel free to reach out via email: [your-email@gmail.com](mailto:rishabhjain1175@gmail.com).
+If you have any queries or need assistance, feel free to reach out via email:rishabhjain1175@gmail.com

 ---